ORIGINS OF SETTLEMENT |

 If "Norwich" emerged out of the amalgamation of these various settlements, (apparently by at least 1004 A.D.) why did not the larger entity take on the name of its principal and central settlement, Conesford?
 Some historians have thought that Conesford was the "northern wik", but there is no convincing explanation of why a settlement already having a name should be given a new one (particularly when Conesford continued to be used), nor of what feature Conesford could considered to be north.
 Since Westwyk appears to have been named because of its geographical position in relation to either Conesford or the crossroads/marketplace, Norwich probably originated as the name of the expansion area north of Conesford; the term "wic" could be used for subsidiary settlements, serving a larger settlement.
 Coselanye, although north of the river, had a name and needed no other.
 Its relative unimportance (lying in the northwestern corner of the conglomeration) is reflected in that its name did not persist as one of the later four wards.
 Instead we have for the area north of the Wensum Ultra Aquam "on the other side of the river" in effect, no name at all.
 This is explicable if the name of the more important northern settlement could not be used for a ward, because it was already in use for the whole borough.
 An alternative hypothesis would be that "Westwyk" and "Norvic" (as the earliest known coin minted there has it) refer to location in regard to the river, since Coslanye and Conesford were also named in relation to river features, but I consider this less likely.

 If Norwich originated as the northern colony of Conesford, by what right did its name take precedence over that of its mother?
 Perhaps by right of greater 'publication'.
 The earliest evidence for the name is from coins, which bore the name of the place where minted.
 These coins spread the assumption that Norwich was the correct name of the borough.
 This theory assumes that when a mint was set up in the community, it was established in the northern wic, where there was doubtless more room than in overpopulated Conesford, and probably close to one of the quays where goods were unloaded and to the bridge leading across to the Tombland market.
+What would gradually develop into a formal quayside attracted mercantile warehouses and manufacturing of goods from materials such as metals, bone, leather, and cloth.
 King Athelstan (925-939) had restricted all minting to the port/burh.
 In connection with this we may note three things:

 That evidence of minting at Norwich has been found from earlier than Athelstan's reign does not diminish this theory, since it is concerned not with when a mint was first set up, but with why "Norwich" predominated over "Conesford".
 It is possible that Athelstan authorized a mint in the northern wic because it was a burh; on the other hand, burh defences may have been placed around the northern settlement to satisfy royal regulations concerning a mint that already existed there.